 Without a doubt, one of the most inspiring aspects in regards to the TouchDesigner universe is the sense of belonging to an active and powerful community.
-Not only are collaborations and connections forged but also, it is ultimately a place where virtually infinite resources are freely made available.
+Not only are collaborations and connections forged but also, it is ultimately a place where virtually infinite resources are freely made available (including our TouchDesigner beginner tutorial series).
 Among these, a significant perk is the abundance of community-made tools; and today we will be highlighting some of the most popular and useful examples in this category.

 Projects, Tools and Assets

 A quick reminder: when searching community tools from TouchDesigner users you will most likely encounter .tox files (Component files) available for download.
 Keep in mind that you can download these Components and save them for later use in your own projects.
 The main idea is to start building your own personalized library of tools that you can reincorporate when needed in future projects.

 In other cases you might encounter entire TouchDesigner project files (.toe) where the tool is displayed in a less compact manner.
 In this case you might want to create your own component in order to have a custom package for the tool, or operator chain, available for future use.